fpmweb/modalLoading/README.md

 modalLoading
 =========

-This script allows you to include any project loading screen modal.
+modalLoading.js is a lightweight JavaScript that allows you to include any project loading screen modal.

 Bower installation
 =========